rpatterson/prunerr/README.rst

 Summary
 *******

-The ``$ prunerr`` command is intended to server as a companion service to the `Servarr`_ suite of applications and services.
+The ``$ prunerr`` command is intended to serve as a companion to the `Servarr`_ suite of applications and services.
 It periodically polls the `download clients`_ of `Sonarr`_, `Radarr`_, etc..
-For each client it checks disk space compared to download rate and selectively removes items and deletes item data to maintain a healthy margin of disk space.
+For each client it "prunes" download items by checking disk space compared to download rate and selectively removing items and deleting item data to maintain a healthy margin of disk space.
 Download items are deleted in an order determined by a set of rules and criteria that can be defined on a per-indexer basis.
 This is mostly useful for `BitTorrent`_ download clients in order to maximize ratio on a per-indexer/per-tracker basis.

 The Servarr state of download items (grabbed, downloading, imported, and/or deleted) must be reflected in the download client in order to do the above.
 Servarr instances use the ``$ ./bin/prunerr handle ...`` sub-command as a `Servarr Custom Script`_ under the ``Connect`` Servarr settings to accomplish this.

-Prunerr uses and requires a configuration file which default to ``~/.config/prunerr.yml``.
+Prunerr uses and requires a configuration file which defaults to ``~/.config/prunerr.yml``.
 See the well-commented sample configuration:
 `<./home/.config/prunerr.yml>`_.